Non-stop flights to Oslo (OSL)

 Flights from Italy to Oslo

-From Catania, direct flights are offered by Norwegian.
+From Lamezia Terme and Milan (Bergamo), all direct flights to Oslo are operated by Norwegian.

-From Milan (Malpensa), you can fly non-stop with Norwegian or SAS (Star Alliance).
+From Milan (Malpensa), you can fly non-stop with Norwegian or SAS (SkyTeam).

-From Naples, you can fly non-stop to Oslo with Norwegian.
+From Naples and Olbia (Sardinia), you can fly with Norwegian.

-From Pisa, Rome (Fiumicino) and Venice Marco Polo, all direct flights to Oslo are operated by Norwegian and SAS (Star Alliance).
+From Palermo and Pisa, all direct flights to Oslo are operated by Norwegian and SAS (SkyTeam).

-From Verona, you can fly non-stop to Oslo with Norwegian.
+From Venice Marco Polo and Verona, you can fly with Norwegian.

 Flights from Latvia to Oslo